-“This is regulated and licensed in a commercial context, and we are walling it off from our brick and mortar business because we want to make sure that we retain what we do here in our regulatory powers and not unwittingly grant the state authority to peak behind the curtain at that where we have not negotiated it,” Newland said.
+“This is regulated and licensed in a commercial context, and we are walling it off from our brick-and-mortar business because we want to make sure that we retain what we do here in our regulatory powers and not unwittingly grant the state authority to peek behind the curtain at that where we have not negotiated it,” Newland said.

 He compared it to Connecticut tribes making commercial deals to operate casinos off reservation lands.

 “Other than the fact that it is done online, it is no different than a lot of places where you’ve seen very successful gaming tribes get involved in commercial gaming.”